Damienlee69/agregarr-docs/docs/setup.md

 title: Initial Setup
 ---

+import ImageGallery from '@site/src/components/ImageGallery';

 # Initial Setup

-After installing Agregarr, you need to connect it to your Plex server and optionally configure collection sources.
+After installing Agregarr, you need to connect it to your Plex server and optionally configure collection sources and download methods.

 ## Sign in to Plex